 #1.
 Your Social Network Accounts Can Be Deleted Anytime

-If you’ve built up thousands of Facebook fans and Twitter followers, you account can be deleted or suspended anytime for violating their ever-changing terms of service.
-Even well known names in social media have had their Facebook accounts deleted, so no one is immune.
+If you’ve built up thousands of Facebook fans and Twitter followers, your account can be deleted or suspended anytime for violating their ever-changing terms of service.
+Even well-known names in social media have had their Facebook accounts deleted, so no one is immune.

 This is probably the most important reason why you should consider your social network accounts more as an outreach post than the place where you conduct your business transactions.

 Having your own blog and mailing list of subscribers is a way to reduce the risk of having your social network deleted because you can email your subscribers to join up anytime you have to start fresh with a new account.